New to WordPress

 <?php get_sidebar(); ?>

-It is good to make wp-admin even more secured and raise up one fence more to prevent direct access to your Wordpress administration files.
-I’m not saying that built in PHP authorization and security aren’t good enough, but this will not hurt and it could only help.
-In my webmaster practise I had to heal defaced phpBB site.
-Next step in forum’s resurrection was to improve /admin section security.
+It is good to make wp-admin even more secured to prevent direct access to the WordPress administration section.
+I’m not saying that built in PHP authorization isn’t good enough, but don’t hesitate to improve security if you can.
+In my webmaster experience I had to heal defaced phpBB site.
+First step in forum’s resurrection was securing /admin section.
 We used apache Auth directives.
-In case of Wordpress, inside wp-admin directory create two .ht* files:
+In case of WordPress, inside wp-admin directory create two .ht* files:

 # .htaccess file